robinozer/portfolio4/README.md

 - Entering invalid inputs into the form (pressing Enter without any input, entering invalid numerals, entering empty space in the special requirements text field).
 - Tried each feature step by step, and documented in test cases below.
 - Tested the code in my local development environment as well as in the Heroku deployed app.

+- The app has been tested for various screen sizes and is responsive on mobile, desktop and tablet.

 ### Test cases ###